Magenta91/Classifier/README.txt

 Cyberfraud Classifier 🔒🤖
 This project presents a Cyberfraud Classifier that detects fraudulent activities in online environments using Natural Language Processing (NLP) and Deep Learning techniques.
-It was developed as part of an ML internship to showcase the application of language models in cybersecurity.
+It was developed as part of an ML Project for SkillAI India to showcase the application of language models in cybersecurity.

 🚀 Project Overview
 Cyberfraud detection is a critical task in today’s digital landscape where scams, phishing, and malicious activities are prevalent.
-Our goal was to build a model that can analyze text-based input and accurately classify whether it’s fraudulent or legitimate.
+Our goal was to build a model that can analyze text-based input and accurately classify  it’s fraudulent nature and place them in correct label.

 🧠 Model Used
 We used BERT (Bidirectional Encoder Representations from Transformers) — a state-of-the-art transformer-based model developed by Google.
 BERT has the ability to understand the context of words in both directions, making it particularly effective in analyzing the complex and often deceptive patterns of fraudulent text.

 Why BERT?
-Contextual Understanding: Unlike traditional models that interpret text in a single direction, BERT reads text bidirectionally, allowing deeper understanding of subtle clues in fraud-related messages.
+Contextual Understanding: Unlike traditional models that interpret text in a single direction, BERT reads text bidirectionally, allowing deeper understanding of subtle clues in fraud-related messages.As this model was made to work under HINGLISH language conditions which is rather prevelant in the Sub-continent.

 Pre-trained Knowledge: BERT comes pre-trained on a massive corpus (Wikipedia + BooksCorpus), which helps in recognizing general patterns and context even with relatively smaller domain-specific datasets.